ekomzy01/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd print out the current working directory for the root
+ls is used to list out file and directories of the current directory